arsabig/DataPreprocess/README.md

 Execution Notes:
 \- If running the script locally, ensure the dataset is properly saved and accessible on your system.
 Need to check in the code for the correct path of savedir, cache_dir.
 \- If using streaming, ensure a stable internet connection as the data will be fetched during runtime.
+For **save_todisk** file:
+\- Make sure to use the variable diskdir (disk directory) and provide the external disk location (for example "E:/yodas/datasets").
+\- The chunk size when extracting the files is 200,000 which consumes almost 14GB of memory.
+In the case of running in slower computers, **chunk_size** variable should be reduced to consume less memory.

 # 4\.
 Key Considerations